 Feelings in your hands that is!
 Growing up my mom always said, “Cold hands mean a warm heart.”
 While that may be true, in an industrial setting, cold hands can mean a dangerous situation.
 It’s that time of year in many parts of the country where the early mornings and evening temperatures are a foreshadowing of the winter weather that is coming at us sooner than many would like.
-You know, that first snowy morning where you start cleaning your windshield and even though your gloves are in your trunk you press on because it will only take a minute?
-Cold temps on unprotected hands can be dangerous.

 Cut resistant gloves (CRG) are an integral piece of personal protective equipment for many jobs.
 They are truly the last line of defense between an identified hazard and the end-user.
 Selecting the correct glove by matching it to the hazard and risk is a key responsibility for the safety practitioners and purchasing departments of any organization whose workers face cut hazards.